plp13/qman/src/qman.1.md

 pager such as **less(1)**, and from an ncurses-based browser such as **links(1)**.
 Manual, apropos, and whatis pages are adorned with links to other manual pages, HTTP locations, e-mail addresses, or in-page locations.
 These links can be selected and opened.

-The program also offers incremental search facilities for locating manual pages, and for searching through the text of the page currently being displayed, together with on-line help.
+The program provides a scrollbar, a status line, incremental search facilities for locating manual pages, and facilities for searching through the text of the page currently being displayed.
+On-line help is also available.

 The table below summarizes the program's actions and their default associated keyboard mappings: